13 Strange Reasons Why Dogs Lick Each Other’s Eyes

 For example, Chihuahuas typically have tear stains and appear as if they’re crying all the time so they might seem like an irresistible temptation to other pups.

-If a pup is feeling anxious or scared, some other behaviors they might exhibit include burying their head into you, headbutting you, wrapping their paws around you, or licking bed sheets.
-It’s their way of saying they need some extra love.
+If a pup is feeling anxious or scared, some other behaviors they might exhibit include burying their head into you, headbutting you, or wrapping their paws around you.

 one dog is standing a licking another dog's eyes who is lying down

-Why does my dog lick my other dog’s eyes when they meet another dog?
-When two dogs meet, they lick each other’s eyes as a greeting.
-It’s their way of saying, “Hello!”
+When two dogs meet and they lick each other’s eyes it’s their way of saying, “Hello!”

 Should I Let My Dogs Lick Each Other’s Eyes?